DogEggz01/ChaoticWind/README.md

   - Squall can appear in all region.
 - Add 1 hurricane storm.
 Double the core storm area.
 Provide maximum 34 knots wind bonus.
 Have stronger than vanilla rain.
 Move slower.
   - Hurricane can only appear in Chronos, Emerald, Fire Fish lagoon region.
+- Add 1 Sandstorm.
+Smaller core storm area, Low visibility, no rain, same wind as vanilla storm.
+Your boat wil get dirty faster.
+  - SandStorm only appear in Al'Ankh
+- Add 1 Dry thunder storm.
+Same core storm area as vanilla, no rain, a lot of thunder, strong wind.
 - Revise storm wind behavior
   - Now Storm bonus will start when you enter storm affect radius instead of fixed distance.
   - Maximum storm bonus wind will be reach much eariler than vanilla.
 (In vanilla you will need to be within 0.05 degree from storm center to receive max wind bonus)